Marja Kaisla, pianist and more...

 Born in Helsinki, Finland, I began piano studies at age three and made my public debut at age five.
 I studied music at the Sibelius Academy in Helsinki and the Petersburg Conservatory in Russia.
 My teachers have included the wonderful György Sebök, whose teaching I enjoyed during seven years in Switzerland, and Susan Starr, with whom I studied for several years when I moved to Philadelphia in 1987, where I’ve resided ever since.

-Currently I am developing a documentary and traveling to China to discover the reasons why the Chinese are showing such a huge interest in learning to play Western classical music.
+One of my big projects waiting to be implemented is developing a documentary and traveling to China to discover the reasons why the Chinese are showing such a huge interest in learning to play Western classical music.
 There are much deeper cultural and economic implications in this trend, so stay tuned to my blogs about the subject.

-My other interests include sustainable living, animal welfare, and quantum physics and mechanics, which I can read about and discuss endlessly.
+My other interests include sustainable living, animal welfare, and quantum physics and quantum mechanics, which I can read about and discuss endlessly.